DEFENSIBLE RESEARCH TO INFORM DECISIONS

 - The National Outdoor Leadership School (NOLS), the American Camp Association, and the Natural History Museum of Utah

-- The International Ecotourism Society, the Global Sustainable Tourism Council, the World Travel and Tourism Council
+- The International Ecotourism Society, the Global Sustainable Tourism Council, and the World Travel and Tourism Council